 Parents / carers will be invited into school to meet members of the Governing Body to discuss on-going concerns about their child's behaviour in either in school, online or in the community.
 As part of this process parents / carers may be required to agree a 'Parent Contract' as part of their commitment to work with the school to support their child and their conduct at school.
 Parents/carers may be required to attend a Governors Behaviour Panel meeting under the following circumstances:

-- Student fails to attend five SLT detentions in an academic year - Student receives 2 fixed Term suspensions in an academic year - Student receives 8 x C3 consequences in an academic year
+- Student fails to attend 10 x detentions in an academic year - Student receives 3 x fixed Term suspensions in an academic year